Coconut Grove

 Coconut Grove has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-Two projects identified by AreaSearch are expected to influence the region: Social Housing Accelerator Payment (SHAP) in Greater Darwin/Nightcliff, John Stokes Square Redevelopment, Darwin Mid Suburbs Area Plan, and Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade.
+Two projects identified by AreaSearch are expected to affect the region: Social Housing Accelerator Payment (SHAP) - Greater Darwin / Nightcliff, John Stokes Square Redevelopment, Darwin Mid Suburbs Area Plan, and Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.